fivetran/dbt_marketo/README.md

   marketo_schema: your_schema_name
 ```

-For additional configurations for the source models, please visit the [Marketo source package](https://github.com/fivetran/dbt_marketo_source).

 ### Step 4: Enabling/Disabling Models
 This package takes into consideration tables that may not be synced due to slowness caused by the Marketo API.
 By default the `campaign`, `program`, and `activity_delete_lead` tables are enabled.
 If you do not sync these tables, disable the related models or fields by adding the following to your `dbt_project.yml` file:
 ```yml